fwinkelbauer/Bumpy/README.md

 *.txt = ...
 ```

 Most of Bumpy's commands can be applied to a certain profile by specifing the profile name, e.g. `bumpy my_profile -l`.
+This feature can be useful if you need to target a specific set of files in isolation (e.g. a `AssemblyInfo.cs` file in C# can only deal with versions of the format `1.0.0.0`, while a `.nuspec` file could contain textual elements such as `1.0.0-beta`).

 ## Trivia